What is the purpose of the Henniker Youth Athletic Committee?

 Henniker softball is chartered with Babe Ruth, and Kearsarge Mountain South (KMS) league.
 For softball, KMS encompasses Bradford, Henniker, Hillsborough, Sunapee, Warner, & Weare.

 Directions to all fields can be found at:

 Outside practices generally start during the first week of April, weather permitting, and games usually start in the first week of May.
 Typically some indoor sessions start in late February or early March.

 How long does the season last?

 The regular season ends at about the same time school ends in June.
-If you child chooses to try out for an All-Star team and is selected, he or she could be playing through July.
+If you child chooses to try out for an All-Star team and is selected, she could be playing through July.